NickGroesch/counterpointTools/logicReconstruction.md

-DUAL [], which zip SCIENTIFIC and MIDINOTE notations into objects DELTA [], which are arrays of ingeters representing relative motion within a voice INTERVAL[], which are ***UGLY NOW*** [prefixSTR, qualitySTR, %b7doff, b7diff] eg. `["asc","perf",4,4]` MOTION [], which are arrays of str e.g "parallel"
+DUAL [], which zip SCIENTIFIC and MIDINOTE notations into objects DELTA [], which are arrays of ingeters representing relative motion within a voice INTERVAL[], which are ***UGLY NOW*** [prefixSTR, qualitySTR, %b7doff, b7diff] eg. `["asc","perf",4,4]`
+* TODO change these to objects=> lots of dependencies on this structure in tests.js, so make jests first MOTION [], which are arrays of str e.g "parallel"

 ## INTERFACE METHODS (actually used) and their stacks